 Unit file locations

-Let's go beyund basic usage.
-First thing we should be familiar with, is where unit files are located on the system and in which order they are loaded.
+Let’s go beyond basic usage.
+The first thing we should be familiar with, is where unit files are located on the system and in which order they are loaded.

 /usr/lib/systemd/system/- units provided by installed packages